swan-cern/help/docs/swan/create_proj.md

 SWAN also allows you to create a Project from a git repository.
 In the Projects view, you can click the **`Download Project from git`** button and enter the path to the repository.
 Please note that you need to append _.git_ to the URL of the repository.
 For security reasons, only repositories in Github and CERN Gitlab are allowed.

 Alternatively, if the git repository has an **`Open in SWAN`** button, you just need to click it and its contents will be copied into a new Project.

+#### Protected repositories

+The repositories with visibility set to 'Private' or 'Internal' in Gitlab cannot be cloned by simply pasting the repository path, but you need to create a Project access token [](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) and then modify the repo URL to `https://<username>:<token>@<normal_repo_URL>.git`